A hearty group of 50 showed up for our for our Kennedy50 Walk in 2017 on Saturday, February 4, 2017.

-We value your interest and involvement and we will be striving to make this the best Kennedy 50-Mile hike.
+We value your interest and involvement and we will be striving to make next year's event even better.
 We hope you will join us.

 Background on the 50-Mile Walk